rvalitov/widgetkit-slidesetlightbox/README.md

 Being a free project which I do in my spare time, I hope you understand that I can't offer 24/7 support:) You may contact me via e-mail ramilvalitov@gmail.com, I will try to answer to all of them (if such messages imply an answer), however, not immediately, it may take a few days or a week... so, just be patient.

-Note, that I can answer only to questions and problems directly related to MapEx widget.
+Note, that I can answer only to questions and problems directly related to this widget.
 Answers to basic questions about the widgetkit nature and simple help about how to use widgets in general or how to use Joomla you can find in appropriate forums:

 * [Joomla](http://forum.joomla.org/)
 * [Widgetkits](https://yootheme.com/support)